riot-control/blog/source/_posts/2013-12-23-confident-code.markdown

 ---

-In Paulo's post about [presenters and views](/2013/11/27/refactoring-views-with-presenters-ruby-on-rails/), he talked about how to make the view independent on outside logic.
-This is _confidant coding_.
+In Paulo's post about [presenters and views](/2013/11/27/refactoring-views-with-presenters-ruby-on-rails/), he talked about how to make the view free of business logic.
+This is _confident coding_.
 The following _talk_ shows this in a wider perspective.
 Not only for views/presenters, but for all code.

 {% youtube T8J0j2xJFgQ %}